The weather is right, the plane is fueled and. . . nowhere to go?

 - Montpelier, Vermont

-- Rutland State, Vermont: hike some of the Apallachian Trail
+- Rutland State, Vermont — Here, you can hike some of the Appalachian Trail.

-From experience I know that Kirkland Lake and Earlton have long/wide runways (4500’–6000') in excellent condition and well maintained.
-Most traffic there is GA, Air Ambulance, and Business jets (mining/waferboard companies got lotsa money!).
-Other than fuel (cheap) and tiedown, not alot of services on the fields.
+From experience, I know that Kirkland Lake and Earlton have long, wide and well-maintained runways (4500’–6000′).
+Most traffic there is general aviation, air ambulance, and business jets (mining/waferboard companies got lotsa money!).
+Other than fuel (cheap) and tiedown, not a lot of services on the fields.
 But all are close to their respective quaint towns.
-And folks are extremely nice up North.
+And folks are extremely nice up north.

 Lots of farming in and around the Tri-town area on both the Ontario and Quebec sides, so plenty of places to put down if the need arises.
 No worries there.